Jada Fabrizio Advocates for Animal Rights With a Series of Darkly Playful Photographs [Interview]

 Photographer Jada Fabrizio creates staged scenes populated with animal figures that spark conversation about habitat preservation and the fragility of nonhuman life.
 She uses minimalist lighting, reminiscent of a theater set, to throw each figure into stark relief against its antiseptic backdrop.
-The offbeat photographs from her Animalia series paint a grim but strangely playful picture of a shrinking wildlife environment that grows smaller every year.
+The offbeat photographs from her Animalia series paint a grim but strangely playful picture of a shrinking natural environment that grows smaller every year.

 The New Jersey-based artist knows art and animal rights haven’t always been good bedfellows.
 “Artists have displayed animals suspended in formaldehyde, killed thousands of butterflies, had dogs run endlessly on treadmills, cats thrown up stairs and videoed, and countless other offenses,” she writes.
-That impulse toward cruelty for entertainment’s sake is something Fabrizio seeks to change by giving a voice to the voiceless.
+That impulse toward cruelty for entertainment’s sake is something Jada seeks to change by giving a voice to the voiceless.

 In Today’s Q+Art Interview…

 Jada Fabrizio discusses the simple joys of finishing a photograph, the decadence of espresso candy, and how we can change group shows for the better.

 What one book belongs on every artist’s shelf?